Ex ‘Teen Mom 2’ Star Jenelle Evans Claims JE Cosmetics Ended Ties With Manufacturer, Negative Rumors Persist

 — JUST ME ???? (@JamieMillerlon1) September 27, 2019

 It seems that the eyebrow-kit has been something of a never-ending nightmare for the former Teen Mom.
 The launch was dogged by negative comments from fans who stated they would be boycotting the product.
-Soon, a wave of negative reviews also hit the website, as fans claimed that there were serious quality control issues with the kit.
+Soon, a wave of negative reviews hit the website, as fans claimed that there were serious quality control issues with the kit.

 Last in the barrage of bad news was the rumor that she had only sold around 150 kits total.
-Should it be true, the eyebrow kit would be a huge financial loss for the North Carolina native.
+Should that claim be true, the eyebrow kit would be a huge financial loss for the North Carolina native.